 By Alex Larsen, Seville

 Alex Larsen is the Spring 2015 CEA MOJO Blogger in Seville, Spain.
-He is currently a sophomore at The University of Northwestern - St. Paul.
+He is currently a junior at The University of Northwestern - St. Paul.

 Read more about our CEA CAPA Content Creators.